tiramisuapp/tiramisuapp.github.io/docs/processes.md

 -   All evaluations in trial period and any other important communication/meeting is done in written form.

--   Past experience has shown us that is the person is underperforming in the following areas in the first 1-3 months, then the person will not do well at Community Heroes in the long term: leadership, goal oriented working attitude and (to a certain extent) following internal Community Heroes rules. **Take these indicators seriously!!!**
+-   Past experience has shown us that is the person is underperforming in the following areas in the first 1-3 months, then the person will not do well at Tiramsiu in the long term: leadership, goal oriented working attitude and (to a certain extent) following internal Tiramsiu rules. **Take these indicators seriously!!!**

 Process during trial period[](#process-during-trial-period)